philippeitis/cpsc312-project/README.md

 2. A REST API, which allows any IDE or any language to easily provide powerful search functionality over any codebase with minimal effort.

 We were already confident that Prolog's search features and easy to extend knowledge base would make it very easy to define functions and search them.
 Implementing this POC demonstrates that our belief is indeed correct.
-We have built the project to be very easy to extend, which makes it easy to personally add new constraint functions, but also, it makes it easy for users themselves to define and compose their own constraints.
-In addition, it provides a powerful terminal interface which makes use of some of our constraint functionality to make commands easily discoverable.
-We believe that our proof of concept goes above and beyond the requirements, and only requires polishing to become an MVP.
+We have built the project to be very easy to extend, which makes it easy for us to add new constraint functions, but also makes it easy for users themselves to define and compose their own constraints.
+In addition, since we cleanly separated the user interfaces from the core functionality, it is very easy to modify one or the other - or even create an entirely new interface, as with our REST API.
+Accordingly, we have two interfaces - a powerful terminal interface which makes use of our constraint functionality to make commands easily discoverable, and a REST API which allows adding, deleting, and searching functions.
+We believe that our proof of concept goes above and beyond the requirements, and could easily be considered an MVP.

 Being able to implement searches with parameterized constraints gives us confidence that we could extend the search functionality with more powerful constraints, which utilize information derived through natural language processing of the input.
-Additionally, having implemented path-level constraints and function scoring makes us confident that we could develop interesting path scoring functionality, as this naturally follows.

-Additionally, the simplicity of Prolog's http library demonstrates that we can provide a powerful REST API with minimal effort.
+Our proof of concept does not currently assign a score to the paths that it generates, which means that users would have to manually evaluate the paths themselves.
+However, we believe that having implemented scoring for functions, and constraints over paths has given us the necessary knowledge to implement scoring functions for paths as well, without too much additional effort.
+We would like to combine this with depth-first / best-first search to present the best paths to the user.

-However, we have found that Prolog's depth-first search by default is not always the best choice, especially when you want to find the best sequence of functions without having to evaluate all paths.
+During development, we found that Prolog's depth-first search by default is not always the best choice, especially when you want to find the best sequence of functions without having to evaluate all paths.
 The execution of Prolog programs can also be counter-intuitive at first - for example, "N-1" is lazily evaluated, which can be quite surprising when implementing recursive functions, and it is necessary to use frequently use prolog's cut - `!`.

-Our proof of concept does not currently assign a score to the paths that it generates, which means that the end user would have to manually evaluate all generated paths, which can be time-consuming and overwhelming when they have large code bases.
-In the future, we would to use a best-first search and a scoring function to present the best paths first.

 ## Files
-- [constraint.pl](prolog/constraint.pl): This file contains functionality for defining and composing constraints for both individual functions, and for paths.
+- [constraint.pl](prolog/constraint.pl): This file contains function and path constraints, as well as functionality for defining and composing said constraints.
 Constraints can be used both for rejecting candidate functions and paths, and for scoring them, allowing us to order search results.
 - [function.pl](prolog/function.pl): This file contains a set of basic function definitions, and functionality for serializing/deserializing functions from JSON.
 - [main.pl](prolog/main.pl): This file provides a REPL, where users can enter commands and view output.
-It also provides functionality for finding misspelled commands using Levenshtein distance, and allows users to easily list and find instructions for how particular commands are used.
+It also provides functionality for finding misspelled commands using Levenshtein distance, and allows users to easily list commands and find instructions for how particular commands are used.
 - [search.pl](prolog/search.pl): This file provides `func_path`, `func_path_no_cycles`, `find_func`, and `find_funcs`.
-These functions allow generating chains of functions or finding individual functions, and accept constraints in order to select the best functions.
+These functions allow finding individual functions, or generating chains of functions that transform inputs into outputs.
+All of these functions accept constraints to filter functions and paths.
 - [server.pl](prolog/server.pl): This file provides a basic REST API, where users can define, find, and delete functions.
+Responses are currently served as a formatted line of text.
-- [string_op.pl](prolog/string_op.pl): This file provides functions for common string operations.
+- [string_op.pl](prolog/string_op.pl): This file provides functions for common string operations, including subsequence detection, substring matching, Levenshtien distance, and joining lists of strings.

 <!-- Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes to read carefully and thoroughly, though working through and running the